evhub/coconut/HELP.md

     case n:
         match 0:
             return acc
-        match n is int if n > 0:
+        match _ is int if n > 0:
             return factorial(n-1, acc*n)
     else:
         raise TypeError("the argument to factorial must be an integer >= 0")
 ```

+This version is exactly equivalent to the original version, with the exception that it will never raise a `MaximumRecursionDepthError`, because Coconut's `recursive` decorator will optimize away the tail recursion into a `while` loop.

 ### Iterative Method